manishjha1991/Serverless_User_API/README.md

-# Serverless MongoDB Rest API with Mongoose and Bluebird Promises
+# Serverless MongoDB Rest API with Mongodb Atlas

 This example demonstrate how to use a MongoDB database with aws and serverless.